Investors undeterred by Middle East and North Africa crises

 “MENA is one of the future development areas of global emerging markets.”

-Stocks in the Gulf economies of Abu Dhabi, Dubai and Qatar have shown some of the most spectacular performances in the world this year. (see graphic link.reuters.com/zyh97s)
+Stocks in the Gulf economies of Abu Dhabi, Dubai and Qatar have shown some of the most spectacular performances in the world this year. (see graphic)

 That may not be a surprise, given these economies’ safe haven value in a region of conflict.